Kuala Lumpur City Centre: Kuala Lumpur Convention Centre

-The KLCC area has a 1,300,000 sqft convention centre known as the Kuala Lumpur Convention Centre (Kuala Lumpur Convention Centre parking rate).
+The KLCC area has a 1,300,000 sqft convention centre known as the Kuala Lumpur Convention Centre.
 The total function area is around 216,000 sqft.
 The convention centre is directly connected with the Traders Hotel.
 The Impiana Hotel, which is owned and operated by KLCC Properties, developer of the KLCC area, is connected via a walk bridge.
 In the master plan, there will be several more buildings to be built near or on the convention centre area.

 The Binjai On The Park

 The Binjai On The Park is the only residential area within the development.
 The residential space is two 42-story buildings having an unobstructed view of the Petronas Twin Towers.
 It is designed by Allen Jack + Cottier (known famously as AJ+C), the Australian-based architect with regional presence in Malaysia, Vietnam and China.
 The residential towers is the most expensive in Malaysia with a 19,500 square feet penthouse has been sold for a record RM50 million.